mrjones2014/dotfiles/README.md

   - Configure Hammerspoon to look for config in `$XDG_CONFIG_HOME/hammerspoon` instead of `$HOME/.hammerspoon`.
   - Optionally, with confirmation from user, set up a bunch of macOS default settings to more sane defaults.

-Then, open `./home-manager/modules/fish.nix`, copy the `nix-apply` alias definition for your system, and run it.
+Then, open `./home-manager/modules/fish.nix`, copy the `hm-apply` alias definition for your system, and run it.

 Restart your terminal, then run `sudo vi /etc/shells` and add the output of `which fish` as a new entry.
 Then run `chsh -S $(which fish)` to change the default shell.
 You may have to log out and back in after this.